CaioTomas/Budget-App-FCC/README.md

+## English description

-This is the repo of my solution to the Budget App project from the Scientific Computing with Python course from freeCodeCamp.
+This is the repo of my solution to the *Budget App* project from the **Scientific Computing with Python** course from freeCodeCamp.
+The portuguese README is down below.

 ### Assignment